 Whether it’s the bills or chores around the house, divide the tasks so that you make it easy for both of you.

-Division of chores is one of the most common reasons couple fight or get annoyed with each other.
+Division of chores is one of the most common reasons couples fight or get annoyed with each other.

 I did this and you only did that-type of thinking is a killer if allowed to run free.